CesiumGS/cesium/Documentation/Contributors/MobileGuide/README.md

 ## Supported mobile platforms

-Cesium relies on WebGL, which is supported on [nearly all major mobile hardware platforms and browsers](https://caniuse.com/webgl).
+CesiumJS relies on WebGL, which is supported on [nearly all major mobile hardware platforms and browsers](https://caniuse.com/webgl).
 However, WebGL may be unavailable on some older devices.

 ## Debugging on Mobile